-History has shown simply staying invested in the share market has produced better results than trying to 'time' the market by moving around your investments.
+History has shown that simply staying invested in the share market has produced better results than trying to 'time' the market by moving your investments around.

-Most people's super is in a balanced portfolio.
-This means your money is invested in some shares, but also some cash, fixed interest options, infrastructure and property.
+Most people's super is in a balanced portfolio, meaning your money is invested in some shares, but also some cash, fixed interest options, infrastructure and property.

-For those who are closer to retirement, being invested in a low-risk/low-return strategy (such as a portfolio which is invested in more cash and fixed interest options) might make more sense.
-See our guide on super for those approaching retirement.
+For those closer to retirement, being invested in a low-risk/low-return strategy (such as a portfolio that's invested in more cash and fixed-interest options) might make more sense.
+See our guide to super for retirees and those approaching retirement.

 You may see news reports about which super funds are doing well that month, but you don't need to worry about these.
-The more relevant information is how a super fund performs over the long-term, 5–10 years is a better benchmark than monthly fluctuations.
+The more relevant information is how a super fund performs over the long term – five to 10-year performance is a better benchmark than monthly fluctuations.

-CHOICE tip: Don't chase last year's best performed fund or the hot investment of the month.
+CHOICE tip: Don't chase last year's best performing fund or the hot investment of the month.
 Super is a long game.